khuedoan/blog/content/posts/arch-linux-installation-guide.md

 ---

 The [ArchWiki](https://wiki.archlinux.org/) is one of the best (if not the best) wiki for Linux.
-But it can be confusing for new users because of how much informantion it provides.
+But it can be confusing for new users because of how much information it provides.
 In this tutorial, I'll show you how I install Arch Linux, without showing you too many choices.

 ## Prerequisites